 5. Audit the HVAC system.

-Almost 52% of a facility’s energy is used by HVAC Systems.
-Install a programmable thermostat, invest in a demand-controlled ventilation system, make simple repairs and insulate the ducting to make the system more efficient.
+HVAC systems use almost 52% of a facility’s energy.
+To make the system more efficient, install a programmable thermostat, invest in a demand-controlled ventilation system, make simple repairs, and insulate the ducting.